Classification Utility, Fairness, and Compactness via Tunable Information Bottleneck and R\'enyi Measures: Related Work

 Our work is also related to group distributionally robust optimization (GDRO) methods \cite{sagawa2019distributionally,sohoni2020no} that address the problem of performance disparity among different subgroups by minimizing the worst-case loss among different subgroups.
 Reducing these accuracy differences among subgroups is something our method also addresses, but while this is the sole objective for GDRO methods, we consider this problem in relation to multiple other fairness criteria.

-There are some other work that investigated finding a balance between accuracy and fairness such as Zhang \textit{et al.} \cite{zhang2021balancing}.
+There are other studies about finding a balance between accuracy and fairness such as Zhang \textit{et al.} \cite{zhang2021balancing}.
 However, they achieved this objective by finding early stopping criteria rather than through a fair representation preprocessing method like we use here; also, unlike our method, finding a balance between multiple fairness constraints is not investigated.

 Finally, there are hybrid methods, such as the one proposed by Paul \textit{et al.} in~\cite{paul2020tara}, that use a combination of the previously discussed techniques of interventions on data, model, or output.
 However, such techniques are quite limited in scope compared to the more varied objectives considered here which involve jointly achieving utility, fairness, and compactness.